the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 * render()
 * componentDidMount()

-For the lifecycle update of a component when the state or the props changes, there are 5 lifecycle methods, in the following order:
+For the update lifecycle of a component when the state or the props change, there are 5 lifecycle methods, in the following order:

 * getDerivedStateFromProps()
 * shouldComponentUpdate()